Aehrim/discord-docker-bot/README.md

-# Discord.py Bot
+# Discord.js Bot

-Kleiner Discord Bot geschrieben in Python mit Meme und Musik Funktionalität
+The Bot is now refactored in JS was Python before